karimsa/delish/README.md

 Continuous Integration + Deployment is configured on Travis CI for Heroku deployment.
 To setup your own CI, ensure that the following environment variables are defined:

+ - **NODE_ENV = test**: the NODE_ENV variable (unofficially) defines for applications what environment
+ we are running in and the tests use this variable to do things.
  - **BROWSERSTACK_USERNAME**: your username on BrowserStack.
  - **BROWSERSTACK_ACCESS_KEY**: the access key given to you by BrowserStack.